'Do something:' Harris' rapid rise driven by call to action

 SACRAMENTO, Calif. – Hours before Kamala Harris took the stage for the first time as Joe Biden's vice presidential pick, she received a text message from a childhood classmate with photos from their school days.

 In one of the pictures, a racially diverse group of first-graders are gathered in a classroom.
 Some had taken the bus from their homes across town to join white students from the affluent hillside neighborhoods in Berkeley, California.
-A pensive Harris sits on the floor, dutifully looking ahead toward a teacher out of the frame.
-The 6-year-old is in the center of an experiment in racial integration.
+A pensive Harris sits on the floor, dutifully looking ahead, a child in the center of an experiment in racial integration.

 “That’s how it started.
 There’s no question!”
 Harris, 55, texted back to Aaron Peskin, the former classmate who is now a member of the San Francisco Board of Supervisors.